Azure/AzureAuth/README.md

 The main function in AzureAuth is `get_azure_token`, which obtains an OAuth token from AAD.
 The token is cached in a user-specific directory using the [rappdirs](https://github.com/r-lib/rappdirs) package, and future requests will use the cached token without needing you to reauthenticate.

+For reasons of CRAN policy, AzureAuth will ask you for permission to create this directory.
+Unless you have a specific reason otherwise, it's recommended that you allow the directory to be created.
+Note that most other cloud engineering tools save credentials in this way, including Docker, Kubernetes, and the Azure CLI itself.

 ```r
 library(AzureAuth)